frederic-perez/AmE-dictionary/data/dictionary.md

 __business ties__
 __business__ _n_ /ˈbɪznɪs/
 __businesspeople__ _n_
+__busing__ _n_ The transportation of schoolchildren by bus to schools outside their neighborhoods, especially as a means of achieving racial integration.
 __busker__ _n_ :two::hammer: (buskers)
 __buskin__ _n_ A foot and leg covering reaching halfway to the knee, resembling a laced half boot. _Syn_ half boot
 __busload__ _n_ :two::hammer: _I’ve got a busload of specific ideas._